Skygolf

 Excitement in Miami has been in the air since that decision was made.

-“Golf has always been at the heart of our city’s story, and for decades, the Tour played a key role in putting Doral on the map,” said Doral Mayor Christi Fraga.
+“Golf has always been at the heart of our city’s story,” said Doral Mayor Christi Fraga.

-“It’ll be a vibrant week featuring incredible golf and an electric atmosphere, and we can’t wait to celebrate the Tour’s return to Miami alongside the community,” said Vice President and Executive Director Dave Mack, who left a 13-year career with the Miami Dolphins to help launch and grow this event.
+“It’ll be a vibrant week featuring incredible golf and an electric atmosphere.
+We can’t wait to celebrate the Tour’s return to Miami alongside the community,” said Vice President and Executive Director Dave Mack, who left a 13-year career with the Miami Dolphins to help launch and grow this event.

 The tournament is also planning a variety of family-focused and fan-first experiences for attendees.